Create a Theme

 Next steps

-Now that you have created your own theme, the next step is to learn how to make settings and adjustments.
+Now that you have created a theme, learn how to configure settings and styling: